tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 See also the [SPACE Tests diagram](../../supplement/index.md#522-diagram-of-the-space-oriented-tests-and-information-elements-acted-upon-non-normative) and the [OTHER Tests diagram](../../supplement/index.md#524-diagram-of-the-other-oriented-tests-and-information-elements-acted-upon-non-normative).

 The BDQ standard does not specify how the ordering of these Tests should be accomplished.
 Ordering of Tests COULD be done by describing an `Amendment` Test with an expected response that specifies the execution of each Test in order.
-Such a composition of `Amendment` Tests would be the preferred method of sequencing under the Framework, but to keep Tests as independent a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support `bdqffdq:UseCases`, the BDQ standard does not provide such a Test `Specification`.
+Such a composition of `Amendment` Tests would be the preferred method of sequencing under the Framework, but to keep Tests as independent a possible, and to allow the maximum flexibility for the composition of Tests in Profiles to support `bdqffdq:UseCases`, the BDQ standard does not provide such a Test specification.
 Ordering of Tests could be done by providing a configuration file for a Test execution framework specifying Test dependencies.
 Ordering could be supported in a workflow environment by composing a workflow to execute these Tests in sequence.
 The order specified above SHOULD be followed.

 ##### 6.4.2.1 Terms for describing Test Dependencies (non-normative)